-In June 2019, the Government of Jersey made a political commitment to align itself with the principles as set out by the EU’s Fifth Anti-Money Laundering Directive (5AMLD), with the practical implementation depending on the approach taken to adoption by the EU member states.
+In June 2019, the Government of Jersey made a political commitment to align itself with the principles as set out by the EU’s 5th Anti Money Laundering Directive.
+The commitment sets out three stages within a deliverable timeframe:

-- working collaboratively with the EU in 2021 on the interconnection of existing registers of beneficial ownership of companies with those in the EU for reciprocal access by law enforcement authorities and financial intelligence units;
+- the interconnection of the Island’s registers of beneficial ownership of companies with those within the EU for access by law enforcement authorities and Financial Intelligence Units; then

 Key points to note in relation to this: